 Course Coordinator, SC Certified Trainer

-Faith Chinnock, Morongo Valley, California, USA, is a Certified Life Coach, Positive Discipline Parent Educator, and a Certification Candidate through the Center for Nonviolent Communication.
+Faith Chinnock, Morongo Valley, California, USA, is a Somatic Consensus Trainer, Center for Nonviolent Communication Certified Trainer, and Positive Discipline Parent Educator.
 I began my career path as an animal trainer where I recognized two main ways to change behavior—through gaining control by external means (reward and punishment), or by working collaboratively to meet the needs of all involved.
 I found that listening deeply allowed me to hear the longings of the individuals.
 Through this empathic connection it became easier to find solutions.
 When I came across Liminal Somatics, I felt I had found my home in this learning community.
 As I continue to practice with the Becoming What You Need community, I see myself and others moving toward the core essence of who we are through connecting with the deeper desires/needs of all parts of ourselves (head, heart, gut, soul, etc).
 For me, there is nothing more meaningful than collaborating with others to create a space for healing, community, and reconnecting with ourselves.

 Ryan van Der Zanden